The sacrificial love of Jesus and the miraculous crucifix of Limpias

 than to lay down his life for his friends.
 (John 15:13)

-From time to time God in his mercy reminds us of this agape sacrificial love of Jesus as he did in the miraculous crucifix of Limpias.
-So let us love one another since love comes from God and anyone who fails to love can never have known God because God is love.
+From time-to-time, God, in his mercy, reminds us of this agape sacrificial love of Jesus as he did in the miraculous crucifix of Limpias.
+This is the love that is our ideal: to love one another with this agape sacrificial love of Jesus because this agape sacrificial love comes from God and anyone who fails to love can never have known God because God is love.

 Copyright © Fr.
 Tommy Lane 2003